-Real-time generation MWh are initially determined by the PJM State Estimator, however, they are replaced by revenue meter data, if the equivalent revenue meter values are available via PJM eMTR.
+Real-time generation MWh are initially determined by the PJM State Estimator, however, they are replaced by revenue meter data, if the equivalent revenue meter values are available via PJM Power Meter.

 The total load actually served at each load bus is initially determined by the State Estimator.
-For each Electric Distribution Company (EDC) that reports hourly net energy flows from metered tie lines to PJM via eMTR and for which all generators within that EDC's territory report revenue meter data for their hourly net energy delivered via eMTR, the total EDC revenue-metered load is calculated as the sum of the net import energy flows reported by their tie revenue meters plus the net generation reported by the generator revenue meters.
-The amount of load at each of such EDC's load buses calculated by the PJM State Estimator is then adjusted, in proportion to its share of the total load of that EDC, in order that the total amount of load across all of the EDC's load buses matches its total revenue meter calculated load.
+For each Electric Distribution Company (EDC) that reports hourly net energy flows from all metered tie lines to PJM via Power Meter and revenue meter data for the hourly net energy delivered by all generators within that EDC's territory via Power Meter, for the purposes of energy market accounting the EDC is classified as a fully metered EDC.
+The total fully metered EDC revenue-metered load is calculated as the sum of the net import energy flows reported by their tie revenue meters plus the net generation reported by the generator revenue meters.
+The amount of load at each of such fully metered EDC's load buses calculated by the PJM State Estimator is then adjusted, in proportion to its share of the total load of that fully metered EDC, in order that the total amount of load across all of the fully metered EDC's load buses matches its total revenue meter calculated load.